Dual-Mode Bluetooth: Classic/BLE Coexistence

 Dual-Mode BT Use Cases

 Dual-mode Bluetooth finds applications across various industries, leveraging its versatility to enable a wide range of use cases.
-Some of the most common applications include:
+Some of the most common applications include the following.

 The ability of dual-mode Bluetooth to support a wide range of applications across various industries underscores its significance as a versatile and future-proof wireless technology.
 As the IoT ecosystem continues to evolve, dual-mode Bluetooth will play an increasingly crucial role in enabling seamless connectivity, enhancing user experiences, and driving innovation across sectors.